solbus/abrela/README.md

 5. Select the album that has the track you want to start with
 6. Select the track you want to start with
 7. Select a series of transitions
-8. Click the "Done" button
+8. Click the "Process and Play" button to process the selected series of tracks and play the entire output
+9. If you like it, click the "Done" button (otherwise, select a different series of tracks)
-9. Select a save location
+9. Select a save location, then find the MP3 in that location when it's done
-10. Use "Start Over" if you download more albums after you set up the first time.
+10. Use "Start Over" if you download more albums after you already set up Abrela.
 Use "Update Data" if there is an newer version of `albums.json` available.

 ## A friendly reminder
 The spirit of the KGLW bootleggers is in **physical media**, so Abrela is intended for personal use only, or for those experimenting with intentions to create physical media with the bootlegger music.